-A purely vegetable diet conveys into the blood, according to Pythagoras, bland and mild principles.
-This fluid excites the organs in a moderate degree, and this check over the physical excitement, facilitates the observance of the laws of temperance, the original source of all virtues.
-These observations of ancient philosophy, on the influence of regimen, have, doubtless, led their authors to exaggerated inferences, but they should not be considered as altogether unsupported.
-The carnivorous species are marked by their strength, their courage, and their ferocity: savages who live by hunting, and who feed on raw, bloody, and palpitating flesh, are the most ferocious of men; and, in our own country, in the midst of those scenes of horror which we have witnessed, and from which we have suffered, it was observed, that butchers were foremost in the massacres, and in all the acts of atrocity and barbarity.
+A purely vegetable diet conveys into the blood, according to Pythagoras, bland and mild principles; this fluid excites the organs, in a moderate degree, and this check over the physical excitement, facilitates the observance of the laws of temperance, the original source of all virtues.
+These observations of ancient philosophy, on the influence of regimen, have, doubtless, led their authors to exag. gerated inferences, but they should not be considered as altogether unsupported.
+The carnivorous species are marked by their strength, their courage, and their ferocity; savages who live by hunting, and who feed on raw, bloody, and palpitating flesh, are the most ferocious of men; and, in our own country, in the midst of those scenes of horror which we have witnessed, and from which we have suffered, it was observed, that butchers were foremost in the massacres, and in all the acts of atrocity and barbarity.
 I know that this fact, which was uniformly noticed, has been explained by saying, that the habit of slaying animals, had familiarized them to shed human blood.
-But though I do not deny the existence of this moral cause, which certainly operates, I think I may add to it as a physical cause, the daily and plentiful use of animal food, the breathing an air filled with emanations of the same kind, which they inmay have with the body generally.
-Thus a set of actions is raised, every one of which is precisely similar, provided they are confined to the same system, by which is to be understood, parts of an identity of structure.
-If, however, the chain runs into other systems, it loses its hemogeneous character, the actions being modified according to the peculiar organization of the parts in which they may take place.
+But though I do not deny the existence of this moral cause, which certainly operates, I think I may add to it, as a physical cause, the daily and plentiful use of animal food, the breathing an air filled with emanations of the same kind, which they inhale, and which contribute to their enbonpoint, which is sometime excessive.